 The main symptoms of Radiohumeral bursitis are:

 - Pain on the outside of the elbow.

-- Range of movement in your elbow may be limited.
+- The range of movement in your elbow may be limited.

-- The joint will be swollen and redness can occur in some cases.
+- Your joint will be swollen and redness may occur in some cases.

-- If the bursa is infected then you may have a fever.
+- If the bursa is infected then you may also have a fever.

 Radiohumeral bursitis may be caused by a direct blow to the elbow or forearm.
 Trauma causes the bursa to become painful, swollen and inflamed.